lennartaustenfeld/JavaOnlineExercises/docker/README.md

 # nbgraderutils

 ## Files
-- `1-build-image.sh` and `Dockerfile`
+- `Dockerfile`
-  Shell script and commands to build and assemble docker image
-- `2-run-container.sh`
-  Shell script to build and run a docker container based on the docker image
+  Description how to build the docker image
+- `docker-compose.yml`
+  Description how to deploy the build image
+  Replace `<YOUR EMAIL HERE>` with your EMail address and `<YOUR DOMAIN HERE>` with your domain name.
+  These values are needed for the certificate generation

 ## Info